Signora Giveret Synagogue

-The Signora Giveret Synagogue (Sinyora giveret sinagogu), also the La Signora (Geveret) Synagogue, is an Orthodox Jewish congregation and synagogue located at Kemeraltı, 927 Street (known as Havra Sokak (‘Synagogue Street’)), in the city of İzmir, in the İzmir Province of Turkey.
+The Signora Giveret Synagogue (Sinyora giveret sinagogu), also the La Signora (Geveret) Synagogue, is a synagogue located at Kemeraltı, 927 Street (known as Havra Sokak (‘Synagogue Street’)), in the city of İzmir, in the İzmir Province of Turkey.
 The synagogue dates from the 16th century and is in use today.

 History

 The Signora Giveret Synagogue was built by Portuguese merchant Donna Gracia Mendes in 16th century.
 The building was damaged in the major fire of 1841, and subsequently restored by the Yeruşalmi family according to the original design.
 The new construction also used Italian architecture style.

 Architecture and features

 Context

 The Signora Giveret Synagogue has a big yard surrounded by massive, high walls that block the view from the outside.
 There are add-on structures in the yard that are referred to as Bet Midaş. Şalom and Algaze Synagogues, on Havra street, are neighboring buildings.
 The synagogue is located in Kemeraltı, a historic bazaar of İzmir, forming a network of small shops, stores and narrow streets which surround the synagogue.

 Congregants access a terrace via a five-step stairway.
 The portable spruce wall of the synagogue merges with the torah ark.
 Seats are arranged linearly, similar to church interiors.
 The mechitza starts in the entrance hall open to the main interior.
 This space adjoins the hekal wall as a mezzanine which is separated by wooden latices.
 The structure is a double standard construction space and is seen as a single volume.
 It was constructed using stone masonry.
 The building has a wooden hip roof.
 The floor and ceiling are also wooden.
 The building entrance is a simple iron door.
 From the entrance one can see across the north facade of the building, which also has a simple view.
 Through a short hallway one can reach the yard and the entrance of the building.
 The building has modest furniture and many windows for natural light.
 Seats are arranged carefully and owners' names are carved on some of them.
 Some wooden seats are located on the sides, next to the walls.